Biodiversity refers to the variety of life on earth and includes ecosystems, species and genes, and the ecological processes that support them.

 Globally, Chevron recognises the importance of biodiversity conservation and supports it through our values, performance, communication and engagement.

 Here in Australia, we have operated the Barrow Island oil field for more than 50 years.

-Critical to our success has been protecting the conservation values of the island while operating the oil field.
-We have shown it is possible for energy production and environmental protection to co-exist.
+Critical to our success has been protecting the conservation values of the island while continuing our operations.
+We have shown it is possible for business and biodiversity to co-exist.

 The three key activities that help protect the island’s biodiversity are workforce education and culture, rehabilitation and a rigorous quarantine management system to prevent non-indigenous species reaching Barrow.

 Supporting these activities is a suite of monitoring programs for flora and fauna, including subterranean fauna and marine turtles.

 We apply the biodiversity protection lessons learned at Barrow Island to our other operations and our other operations - many of which have been utilised by Chevron elsewhere in the world.